 There are some people who are more prone than others.
 Some risk factors include:

 Younger people who have just begun menstruating often have lighter periods.

 People who are breastfeeding often have lighter periods than those who aren’t.
 They may also be delayed until breastfeeding is stopped.

 High levels of stress over a prolonged length of time can impact periods.
 One of the most common ways is a lighter period.

 Why is my period so light this month?
-Let’s find out some of the most common light period causes to be aware of.
+Let’s find out some of the most common scanty period causes to be aware of.

-There are various reasons why your period may suddenly become lighter than normal.
+There are various clinical reasons why your period may suddenly become lighter than normal.

 #1: Going Through Puberty